Mirmix/Learning_2D_SDF/README.md

 H = 192 #height
 R = 16  #radius

-# May be needed to be tuned per model
+# Might needed to be tuned per model
 Hidden = 16    # hidden layer size for the models epoch = 2000   # epoch counts
 Harmonics = 16 # for postional encoding